 The only way to get to the Maldives is by flying to Male, the capital.
 Now, this is usually quite expensive, especially if you fly from Europe or the Americas.
 On the other hand, if you’re in Asia, jumping to the Maldives will prove to be much cheaper, and in some cases, very very cheap.

 In my case, I flew from Bangkok with SriLankan Airlines for $320 round-trip.
-Not bad considering I also spent time in Sri Lanka!
+Not bad, considering I also spent time in Sri Lanka!
 I also know that FlyDubai, Emirates, and Malaysia Airlines fly cheaply to Male.
-AirAsia used to fly with really cheap airfares, but they recently cancelled this route.
+AirAsia used to fly with really cheap airfares, but they recently canceled this route.